Dry Eyes

 - Foreign body sensation

-The main function of tears is to maintain the health of the cornea of your eye by washing away foreign matter and ensuring that the surface of your eye remains moist, smooth and clear.
-Tears also rinse away dust particles from your eyes and contain enzymes that protect your eyes from bacteria that can cause infections.
-Dry eyes is a condition that develops when the amount of tears produced is not sufficient to maintain the moisture balance in your eye.
-This can result in that scratchy sensation, a continuous feeling of dryness, stinging and a sensation of a foreign body in your eye.
-Ironically in an effort to fight off the condition, dry eyes can cause you to produce excessive tears, which is why some people experience watery eyes.
+The main function of tears is to maintain the health of the cornea of your eye by washing away foreign matter and ensuring that the surface of your eye remains moist, smooth, and clear.
+Tears also rinse away dust and contain enzymes that protect against bacteria and infection.
+Dry eye is a condition that develops when tear production is insufficient to maintain a balanced moisture level.
+This can cause a scratchy feeling, dryness, stinging, or the sensation of a foreign body in the eye.
+Ironically, dry eye can trigger excessive tearing, which is why some people experience watery eyes.

-Individuals that suffer from certain medical conditions such as diabetes, blepharitis, lupus, arthritis and thyroid problems are more vulnerable to developing DED.
-Other causes can be due to eye surgery including LASIK, certain conditions in which the eyelids don’t close properly or extended contact lens use.
+Individuals who have conditions such as diabetes, blepharitis, lupus, arthritis, and thyroid disorders are more likely to develop DED.
+Other causes include eye surgery, such as LASIK, conditions in which the eyelids do not close properly, and extended contact lens use.

 Treatment for Dry Eyes

-More severe cases of dry eyes might be treated with a punctal insert which is a tiny insert containing a slow-release lubricating substance that is placed inside the lower eyelid.
-Since DED is often related to eyelid inflammation known as blepharitis your doctor may prescribe a heated hot compress mask, specialty eyelid scrubs and sometimes an antibiotic ointment.
-Finally, punctal plugs might be recommended for severe cases which would be inserted into the tear ducts to reduce the tear drainage in your eyes to keep them from drying out.
+Your eye doctor may treat more severe cases of dry eye with a punctal insert, a small device placed in the lower eyelid to release lubrication.
+Since DED is often related to eyelid inflammation known as blepharitis, your doctor may prescribe a heated hot compress mask, specialty eyelid scrubs, and sometimes an antibiotic ointment.
+In severe cases, your eye doctor may use punctal plugs to reduce tear drainage and keep the eyes hydrated.

 Preventing Dry Eyes

-Dry eye disease won’t have a permanent effect on your vision, but there is no reason to endure dry, itchy and uncomfortable eyes, especially since there are so many treatment options to increase moisture and comfort.
+Dry eye disease does not usually cause permanent vision loss, but treatment can improve comfort and moisture.
 It’s also important to realize that this is a chronic disease that needs consistent treatment.
-Your doctor will work with you to create a long term strategy to keep your eyes as comfortable as possible.
+Your doctor will work with you to create a long-term strategy to keep your eyes as comfortable as possible.